Child Support Lawyers Colorado Springs

 Colorado is a state that allows couples to divide the decision-making for the child, reserving some decisions, such as educational decisions, to one parent, and allowing the other parent to determine sports, or music, for example.
 Generally, however, Colorado family courts will presume that the parents can make decisions jointly and parents must consult and agree before any major life decisions are made.
 No matter how you and your spouse decide to delegate responsibilities, talk with the top child custody lawyers in Colorado Springs at Marrison Family Law.

 Physical Custody & Visitation Rights

 Residential parental responsibility, formerly called “physical custody” determines where the child will live.
 Generally, the parent with whom the child generally lives will have sole residential custody, with parenting time, i.e. visitation rights, given to the other parent.

-An important element of any parenting or child custody agreement is to specify the amount of parenting time awarded to the non-custodial parent.
+An important element of any parenting agreement is to specify the amount of parenting time awarded to the non-custodial parent.

-When the child support court is involved in determining parenting time, it considers at least seven factors, which include:
+When the court is involved in determining parenting time, it considers at least seven factors, which include:

 The parents’ wishes